 Disabling liquid level detection reduces chance of sporadic error while preserving practical intrawell error.
-Without liquid level detection, dispensing height must be selected accurately; for example, an aqueous solution at 100 $\mu$ L in a standard ~0.32 cm surface area well 96 well plate should be dispensed at least >1 mm above base in surface empty mode.
+Without liquid level detection, dispensing height must be selected accurately; for example, an aqueous solution at $100 \, \mu L$ in a standard $\sim 0.32 \, \mathrm{cm^2}$ surface area well 96 well plate should be dispensed at $0.51 \, \mathrm{mm}$ above base.
 Default liquid classes used by HMH96 disable air transport volume and eliminate need for retraction height between transfers, which can increase a considerable amount of time with default settings.
 Including a trituration cycle during aspiration may improve consistency with cell or chemical suspensions.
 As using an iSWAP for lid handling greatly increases the duration of aspiration/dispense cycles and requires a placeholder plate to place lid on, we recommend manual lid removal for most practical liquid handling applications.

-Low volume plate-to-plate liquid transfer
+1.3 Low volume plate-to-plate liquid transfer

 The Aliquot (Figure 1) and Spot methods (Figure 2) allow for accurate low volume pipetting to empty plate.
-Accuracy is highest when dispensing into a volume of liquid with excess aspiration volume, however in some cases, this may not be easily performed, for example, preparation of drug library plates.
-For this purpose it is more rapid and accurate to use the Aliquot program that uses the 96 head probe in a V-bottom 96 well plate, ensuring volumes are above 5 $\mu$ L and all pipette tips are within closest proximity of the base of the plate and that tips are fully submerged throughout the dispensing process.
-The Spot method employs the 8-channel probe in bottom-touch mode to ensure maximal practical contact with plates and can be employed with 96 well flat-bottom plates, at a considerable loss of speed.
+Accuracy is highest when dispensing into a volume of liquid with excess aspiration volume, however in some cases this may not be easily performed, for example preparation of drug library plates.
+For this purpose it is more rapid and accurate to use the Aliquot program that uses the 96 head probe in a V-bottom 96 well plate, ensuring volumes are above 5 μL and all pipette tips are within closest proximity of the base of the plate and that tips are fully submerged throughout the dispensing process.
+However, with low volumes slight angles may prohibit this, and require V-bottom plates.
+The Spot method employs the 8-channel probe in bottom-touch mode to ensure maximal practical contact with plates and can be employed with 96 well flat bottom plates, at a considerable loss of speed.